 Big Cypress National Preserve

-This national preserve in Southern Florida is the first national preserve named into the US National Park System in 1974.
+This national preserve in Southern Florida is the first national preserve named into the U.S. National Park System in 1974.
 It is considered an important ecological feature in the state (in fact, it has more ecological value than the Everglades).
 The area was once occupied by the Native Americans with the Seminoles being the last occupants during the 19th century.
 Aside from the cultural importance, it features tremendous biological diversity that is dominated by wet cypress forest.
 There are also mangroves, alligators, venomous snakes, and orchids within the area.

-Biscayne National Park is one of the national park service sites in Florida that aims to preserve the Biscayne Bay and the barrier reefs within the area.
+Biscayne National Park is one of the national parks in Florida that aims to preserve the Biscayne Bay and the barrier reefs within the area.
 The park is made up of 95% water and the extensive mangrove forest along the bay’s shore.
 Elliot Key, which is part of the park, is the largest island in the park.
 Some of the other islands in the park consist of corals and sand.
 The ecosystem in Biscayne National Park is unique as they offer four distinctive features: mangrove swamp along the shoreline, shallow waters at Biscayne Bay, offshore Florida Reef, and coral limestone keys.